hosseinseilani/predator-updater-ppa/README.md

-* Predator OS is a Linux distribution designed for penetration testing, ethical hacking, privacy, hardening, and security:
+<b> Predator OS is a Linux distribution designed for penetration testing, ethical hacking, privacy, hardening, and security:</b>
-* New features in version 3.1:
+ New features in version 3.1:

 1. Updating Predator OS: To update your Predator OS installation, follow the standard package update process using the package manager (apt or dnf, depending on your system).
 2. Enabling HTTPS (HTTP Secure): You can configure your web server (e.g., Apache or Nginx) to use HTTPS by obtaining an SSL certificate and adjusting your server configuration.